matthewjdaigle/BibX/README.md

 The citation format roughly follows IEEE style.
 Support for other formats is forthcoming.

-## Python
+## Python Framework & GUI
-Python code is available for creating bibliographies, reading in and validation bibliography files, adding/removing publications, and performing the available transformations.
-This code will be extended with additional functionality, and a GUI added for managing bibliography files.
+A Python framework is available for creating bibliographies, reading and validating bibliography files, adding/removing publications, and performing the available transformations.
+A Python GUI is built on top of this framework implementing all the available functionality.